chibinz/CuckooHashing/README.md

 9  | 384.3994 | 257.3034   | 413.5550 | 40.5683 | 0.0174
 10 | 384.8294 | 257.6221   | 394.6965 | 42.5066 | 0.0265

-The increase in performance for the naive and multilevel table could be explained by reduction in divergence.
+The increase in performance for the naive and multilevel table could be explained by the reduction in divergence.
 While finding a key early means exiting the loop early, other threads in the same warp may not take the same path.
-This is especially true when i = 0, where keys could be located at all 3 sub tables.
-The warp scheduler may have to execute every iteration of the for loop twice depending on the distribution of keys.
-When i = 10, all key lookup fails and all threads perfectly synchronize, reducing divergence to 0.
+This is especially true when i = 0, where keys could be located at all 3 subtables.
+The warp scheduler may have to execute every iteration of the for loop twice, depending on the distribution of keys.
+All key lookup fails when i = 10 fails, and all threads perfectly synchronize, reducing divergence to 0.

-On the other hand, trend is inverse for the stash table.
-This is due to the extra time needed to linearly probe the stash when lookup fails in the main table.
-Since the stash is very small, performance only degrades slightly.
+On the other hand, the trend is inverse for the stash table.
+This is due to the extra time needed to linearly probe the stash when the lookup fails in the main table.
+Since the stash is minimal, performance only degrades slightly.

 ### 3. Stress test
-> Fix a set of n = 2^24 random keys, and measure the time to insert the keys into hash tables of sizes s = 1.1n, 1.2n, ..., 2n. ݊Also, measure the insertion times for hash tables of sizes 1.01n, 1.02݊n and 1.05n.
-Terminate the experiment if it takes too long and report the time used.
+> Fix a set of n = 2^24 random keys, and measure the time to insert the keys into hash tables of sizes s = 1.1n, 1.2n, ..., 2n. ݊Also, measure the insertion times for hash tables of sizes 1.01n, 1.02݊n, and 1.05n.
+Terminate the experiment if it takes too long and reports the time used.

 s    | Naive    | Multilevel | Stash    | Collision/% | Mean/ms  | StdDev/ms
 ---- | -------- | ---------- | -------- | ----------- | -------- | ------